Historic Preservation Resources

 Prince George’s County Historic Preservation Commission

 Prince George’s County Historic Preservation Commission (HPC) receives applications for historic site designation, holds public hearings, makes historic site determinations, and approves or rejects proposed exterior work to county designated sites.
-For further information, visit the HPC’s website or read our Historical Preservation Resources Guide PDF below.
+For further information, visit the Prince George’s County Historic Preservation Commission's (HPC) website or read our Historical Preservation Resources Guide PDF below.

 Maryland Historical Trust

 Maryland Historical Trust (MHT) provides funding such as grants, loans, and tax credits for historic preservation activities.
-To learn more, visit MHT’s website or read our Historical Preservation Resources Guide PDF below.
+To learn more, visit Maryland Historical Trust's (MHT) website or read our Historical Preservation Resources Guide PDF below.

 Other Historic Resources